qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     ![Screenshot of a semantic model in Fabric.](../img/03b-dataset-relationships.png)

-!!! warning "Before you create relationships, you need to have a PowerBI Pro licence"
+!!! note "Before you create relationships, you need to have a PowerBI Pro licence"

 ### Get a PowerBi licence